 What significant findings have you established in your field?

-Enter author name: .Click here if you choose this question.
+Enter author name .Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.

 What research gap are you addressing with your protocol?